mindofai/mindofai.github.io/_posts/2017-8-12-Implementing Localization with Xamarin.Forms.md

 ## It's not only about the language

 Localization doesn’t only apply with text or labels.
 It can also be applied with images.
 As you can see right here, these are the stop signs around the globe.
 Most of them look alike, just the same label.
 But as you can see japan ruined everything.
 Not really, but still, it has a different shape.
 Another thing the problem with colors In western cultures, red means danger or error.
 While, in China, it means good news.
-So, there are alot of things to consider and I don’t wanna get started with gender!
+So, there are alot of things to consider, so let's start because I don’t even wanna get started with gender.

+## Creating Resx files

+In order for us to create a language resource for each language that we want to support, we'll have to create a **Resources** folder first (just to organize our resx files) inside the **Portable** project.
+Next is to actually create the resource file.
+You can do this by right-clicking the Resource folder, **Add > New File > Misc.** and select Resource file.
+Name the resource file **AppResource.cs** and this will be our default language resource which is english.
+Once created, you can now add a Name or the key for this translatable string(It must be a valid C# property name - so no spaces or special characters are allowed) and of course the value which is the string that we want to display in our application.
+It should look like this:

+Once done with our default resource file, we can now create resource files for other languages that we want to support.
+For each language you're going to support, you will need to add an aditional resource file with the name: *"Resource.{culture name}.resx"*.
+You can find a list of culture names [here](https://msdn.microsoft.com/en-us/library/cc233982.aspx).
+In my case, I'll support the Spanish language, so I'll name it *"Resource.es.resx"*.
+We'll need to add the same keys that we added in our default resource to make sure our app will have translations for each text.
+It should look like this:

 If you want to try this out, I uploaded [this project to github](https://github.com/mindofai/BindablePropertyDemo).
 Hopefully, this can get you started with creating bindable properties.
 Happy coding!